oskardudycz/event-driven.io/content/posts/2023-06-23--removability_over_maintainability/index.en.md

 [I'm a huge proponent of recording architecture decisions.](/en/how_to_successfully_do_documentation_without_maintenance_burden/) In one of my last projects, we had a sophisticated decision-making process.
 We wanted to make stuff right, have a log of our decisions and be fully transparent.
 While working on a new design or updating the existing one, each team should provide an [RFC-like](https://en.wikipedia.org/wiki/Request_for_Comments) document and go through the _design review_ process.

-**The Design Review process requires internal approval from the team and then at least two more from people from the other teams.** The intention was to have an immutable log for design changes, increase transparency and get cross-team collaboration and knowledge sharing.
+**The Design Review process required internal approval from the team and then at least two more from people from the other teams.** The intention was to have an immutable log for design changes, increase transparency and get cross-team collaboration and knowledge sharing.
 Also, to increase the diversity of views.
 Sounds right?

 That description sounds simple, but of course, we faced issues in applying that.
 They're a story on their own, but we eventually got an overall sound quality of the design decisions.
 Such designs would end up in maintainable software.